Robust Mean Estimation for Optimization: The Impact of Heavy Tails: Challenges with existing approaches

-Moreover, it can be verified (by applying Lemma \ref{lemma-truncatedlefttail} with $u(n)= r(n)^{-1/a}$ and $v(n)= c_a r(a)^{(a-1)/a}$) that the probability $\Pr[\hat e_{n}^{a,A} < \mu - b]$ of being conservative by a term $b$ decays to 0 at exponential rate $I(b)$, which is as fast as the sample mean (\ref{sample-mean-left-tail}).
+and conclude using Proposition \ref{prop-trim-mean} that $\hat e_{n}^{a,A}$ indeed satisfies the out-of-sample disappointment requirement (\ref{eq:exponential-disappointment-rate}).
+Moreover, it can be verified (by applying Lemma \ref{lemma-truncatedlefttail} with $u(n)= r(n)^{-1/a}$ and $v(n)= c_a r(n)^{(a-1)/a}$) that the probability $\Pr[\hat e_{n}^{a,A} < \mu - b]$ of being conservative by a term $b$ decays to 0 at exponential rate $I(b)$, which is as fast as the sample mean (\ref{sample-mean-left-tail}).
 This makes the truncated mean estimator an appealing estimator.
 However, the truncated mean estimator is not entirely data-driven as knowledge of the constants $a$ and $A$ is required.
-A similar remark can be made concerning other estimators of the sample mean which we do not discuss in detail here, such as median-of-means \cite{nemirovskij1983problem} and the $M$-estimator suggested by \cite{catoni2012challenging}.
+A similar remark can be made concerning other estimators of the sample mean which we do not discuss in detail here, such as median-of-means \cite{nemirovskij1983problem} and the $M$-estimator suggested by \cite{catoni2012challenging}. { We include the truncated mean in the numerical comparison of Section~\ref{sec:numerics} (Figure~\ref{fig:conservatism}).}